Juiced ball theory: 1990s to early 2000s

 According to the juiced ball theory, it was said that a "juiced" ball bounces off the bat at a higher speed.
 Johnny Oates observed hits being made off pitches that should not have been elevated.
 In 2000, Jim Sherwood, a professor at UMass Lowell, was hired to test the baseballs manufactured in the Rawlings facility in Costa Rica.
 The tests and regulations for MLB baseballs were described in detail.
 He said that he did not expect to find any change from the manufacturing process that had been used for the previous 16 years or more.

-Various baseball manufacturers in the United States also agreed that the theory is nonsense, as there are many quality checks in place.
+Various baseball manufacturers in the United States also agreed that the theory is nonsense, as there are multiple quality checks in place.

 The stitchers interviewed did not even know what a juiced ball was.
 On the other hand, there is an argument that their livelihood depends on baseball sales, which may increase if the balls are juiced.

 Many pitchers felt that the balls became harder and traveled faster.
 Some pitchers performed their own tests.
 Kenny Rogers found that the ball in the center of each baseball was made of rubber, rather than the old cork.
 Billy Koch found that when dropped from the same height, the rubber balls from 2000 bounced 2 to 4 in higher than rubber balls from 1999.

 In 2000, Frank Deford, a writer for Sports Illustrated, interviewed Sandy Alderson, an MLB vice president, to discuss the possibility of a conspiracy by MLB to doctor the balls.
 Alderson denied this possibility, and Deford also discredited it as a conspiracy theory.

 Some players in the 2002 World Series complained that the balls were juiced after an 11–10 game.
 Alderson denied these allegations.

 The "Juiced Ball Theory" receded in popularity since the exposure of widespread use of steroids and other performance-enhancing drugs by professional baseball players during the same period, providing a more likely explanation for the increased numbers of home runs.